usnistgov/FIPS201/_FIPS201/authentication.md

 the appropriate assurance levels required for access, based on the harm and impact to individuals and organizations as a result of errors in the authentication of the PIV cardholder.
-Once the required assurance level has been determined, one of the authentication mechanisms specified in [Section 6.2](#s-6-2) SHALL be applied to achieve that assurance level.
+Once the required assurance level has been determined, one of the authentication mechanisms specified in [Section 6.2](#s-6-2) SHALL be applied to achieve that assurance level.[^

-### 6.1.1 Relationship to Federal Identity Policy {#s-6-1-1}
+### 6.1.1 Relationship to Federal Identity Policy (Removed) {#s-6-1-1}

-The content of this section has been removed as M-04-04 has been rescinted by OMB M-19-17 [[OMB1917]](../_Appendix/references.md#ref-OMB1917), which recognizes the identity assurance levels defined in NIST SP 800-63 [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63) as the framework for managing digital identity risks within the federal government.
+The content of this section has been removed as M-04-04 has been rescinded by OMB M-19-17 [[OMB1917]](../_Appendix/references.md#ref-OMB1917), which recognizes the identity assurance levels defined in NIST SP 800-63 [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63) as the framework for managing digital identity risks within the federal government.
 A mapping between PIV authentication mechanisms and SP 800-63 assurance levels can be found in [Section 6.3.2](#s-6-3-2).

 ## 6.2 PIV Card Authentication Mechanisms {#s-6-2}